 If you feel uncomfortable or get seasick during your charter, or want to go in early for any reason, your Captain will bring the boat in as promptly as reasonably possible upon your request; however, no refunds are given for customer requested early charter endings.

 Tipping is customary, but should be based on your satisfaction with the service you receive.
 A 20% gratuity is typical if you are happy with your sail.

 How many people can be in our party?

 Our sailing vessel, Michele, in accordance with US Coast Guard regulations has a maximum capacity of 6 passengers.
 If you have a larger party we partner with with our sailing affiliates and sail side by side!
 We will take care of all of the arrangements for you.
 Just give us a call.

 Is your sailboat safe?

-Sailing vessel Michele meets or exceeds all US Coast Guard regulations for construction, stability, safety equipment, and electronics for vessels in passenger service.
+Sailing vessel Michele meets or exceeds all US Coast Guard regulations for construction, stability, safety equipment, and electronics for vessels in passenger service and is inspected regularly by officers of the Michigan Department of Natural Resources.
 Your US Coast Guard licensed captain has many years of experience and you can rest assured of being in good hands.